Tropical Amplitudes: Introduction

+We will make this more precise for generic Riemann surfaces in sec.~\ref{sec:class-geom-trop}.
+It should however already be clear that this process is similar to the point-like limit of string theory.
+Seeing the cylinder as the worldsheet of a closed string propagating through spacetime, the phase-dependence of the amplitude enforces the ``level-matching'' condition.
+Level-matching is a physical constraint that forces the string to be balanced and have as many left-moving as right-moving excitations.
+But, in the $\apt$ limit, one could think that the massive excitations, that have masses of order $1/\alpha'$, should decouple and make the level matching condition trivial.
+There is however a caveat.
+When the field theory amplitudes have ultraviolet (UV) divergences, the massive modes do not decouple but instead act as UV regulators.
+These give rise to counter-terms in the amplitudes.
+We shall see that these counter-terms have a natural description in tropical geometry: they correspond to certain weighted vertices.

+This text begins in sec.~\ref{sec:tropgeom} with an introduction to tropical geometry.
+In sec.~\ref{sec:trop-theta-char}, we prove an important lemma, on tropical theta functions with characteristics, lem.~\ref{lem:dist}.
+Later we make use of it to show that the $\apt$ limit of the string theory propagator on higher genus surfaces reduces to the worldline propagator.
+This tropical limit of the string propagator is one of the main contributions of this work.
+This step is required to extract in full rigor the form of the field theory amplitudes arising in the $\apt$ limit of string theory.
+This discussion is extended in sec.~\ref{sec:class-geom-trop} to the connection between tropical and classical geometry.

+In sec.~\ref{sec:ftl}, we formulate the field-theory limit of closed string theory amplitudes in the context of tropical geometry.
+We explain how, as \apt, a genus $g$, $n$-point string theory amplitude $\A g n _\ap$ reduces to an integral over the moduli space of tropical graphs ~\cite{Brannetti:2009,Caporaso:2010}, $\Mt$

-where $\A g n _\ap$ is a string theory amplitude and the right hand side is the renormalized field theory amplitude written in its ``tropical representation''.
-We call a field theory amplitude in a tropical representation a ``tropical amplitude''.
-In this representation induced by string theory, the integration measure $\d \mu^\trop$ is defined in terms of the graphs Schwinger proper times (lenghts of the inner edges).
-The integrand $F_{g,n}$ is a function of the Schwinger proper times and kinematical invariants that contains both the numerator and denominator of the Feynman diagram integral as detailed in the proposition \ref{prop:sym}.
+The right-hand side of this equation is the renormalized field theory amplitude written in its ``tropical representation'', or in short a ``tropical amplitude''.
+The integration measure $\d \mu^\trop$ is defined in terms of the Schwinger proper times of the graph -- the lengths of the inner edges.
+The integrand $F_{g,n}$ contains the theory-dependence of the amplitude and encompasses both the numerators and denominators of the Feynman graphs (see eq.~\eqref{prop:sym} below).
+This type of formulas are the origin of Feynman's construction of quantum field theory~\cite{Feynman:1950ir}.
+The novelty of our approach lies in the use of tropical geometry to extract the limit, which allows to recycle some of the string theory efficiency and compactness in field theory.

-Our starting point is then a $g$-loop $n$-point string theory amplitude.
-For simplicity, we work in a setting where it can be written as an integral over the ordinary bosonic moduli space of Riemann surfaces $\M$ (details on Riemann surfaces and their moduli space are recalled in section \ref{sec:class-geom-trop}).
-The general strategy to extract tropical amplitudes is based decomposing the integration domain of the string amplitudes, $\M$, into various regions or cells.
-We shall use the so-called Kontsevich-Penner (KP) \cite{Kontsevich:1992ti,Penner:1987} decomposition of $\M$, which has the essential property that each of the cells corresponds to a combinatorially distinct class of graphs.